metapolator/metapolator/specimen,-and-glyph-interaction.md

 Any other super-standard text editing (making/growing/reducing text selections; overwriting these; cut, copy, drag & drop of selections, to name some) would be only wise to implement when it comes ‘for free’ in the form of a library or widget.

+A click in whitespace between specimen lines or in the outer margins ends the text edit mode.

 ### glyph zoom
 A double-click on a glyph box zooms and pans the specimen so that this glyph is centred and zoomed so large that it _juuuust_ fits the specimen panel.
 A second double click in this super-zoomed state (on any glyph for that matter) returns the specimen to the zoom and pan that existed just before the first double-click.